auth0/docs/articles/client-auth/v2/mobile-desktop.md

 * Using the [Lock](/libraries/lock) client libraries;
 * Calling the Auth0 OAuth 2.0 endpoints.

-This article will cover how to call the Auth0 OAuch 2.0 endpoints using the [Authorization Code Grant Flow using Proof Key for Code Exchange (PKCE)](/api-auth/grant/authorization-code-pkce).
+This article will cover how to call the Auth0 OAuch 2.0 endpoints using [Proof Key for Code Exchange (PKCE)](/api-auth/grant/authorization-code-pkce) during the authentication process.

 ## Overview